ocervell/EasyAP/README.md

 **1. Initial configuration**

 `source configure`
-* export a global variable in your ~/.bashrc file.
+* exports a global variable in your ~/.bashrc file.
-* install all necessary tools using apt-get install.
+* installs all necessary tools using apt-get install.

 **2. Play with the scripts**

 * In the 'scripts' folder, you will find shell scripts that will make your life easy.
-* Scripts are detailed in 'manual.txt' file, along with instructions.
+* Scripts behaviour is detailed in 'manual.txt' file, along with instructions.

 ##**Project Tree**